People

 Project: The Patient Connected Imaging Program

-Dr Tess Reynolds is a Cancer Institute NSW Early Career Fellow at the University of Sydney and the Deputy Director of the Image X Institute.
+Dr Tess Reynolds is a Cancer Institute NSW Early Career Fellow and Robinson Fellow at the University of Sydney and the Deputy Director of the Image X Institute.
 In 2022, she received the Australian Museum Eureka Prize (Outstanding Early Career Researcher) for her work on developing novel technologies and pioneering new frontiers of medical imaging.
 Previously, she also received the 2021 Jack Fowler Early-Career Investigator Award from the American Association of Physicists in Medicine.

 Dr Reynolds is the founder of the Image X Interventional Imaging Program and leader of the Patient Connected Imaging Program, with the focus of delivering innovative solutions to clinical imaging challenges.
 To fulfill this mission, Dr Reynolds overseas an international academic-industry-healthcare partnership with Siemens Healthineers (Germany), the University of Sydney, Johns Hopkins University (USA), the University of Pennsylvania (USA), and Westmead Hospital (Sydney).
 Additionally, she has won a total of over $7.5M in competitive grant funding, including back-to-back fellowships (2022-2024 – Cancer Institute NSW Early Career Fellowship, 20-19-2021 – University of Sydney Fellowship), a NHMRC Synergy Grant (2023-2027), NHMRC Development Grant (2022-2025), and Research Grant and Equipment Loan from Siemens Heathineers.